liane4323/sep11-freedom-project/tool/learning-log.md

 Previously, I was using my Demo Site to test out the new coding that I learned.
 I will now be working on my Freedom Project webpage.
 The first thing that I did was create a <a href = "https://github.com/liane4323/sep11-freedom-project/blob/main/prep/plan.md "> plan </a> with deadlines.

 By making this plan, I am ensuring that I will fully make use of my time and stay organized with my project.
+I also read <a href = "https://kidshealth.org/en/teens/focused.html " > this website </a>  in order to get motivation for tackling school work ahead

 For the project, the first thing that I need to do is create the HTML structure for the quiz start page.
 This includes the questions that need to be asked.
 I *brainstormed* questions and did my *research* on different personality types in this reading log.